 Faculties and groups

 There are a range of ways – both online and offline – for UKCP members to get together with others to discuss practice issues and developments in the profession.
-They range from faculties at the more formal end of the scale through special interest groups to psychotherapy clubs.
+They range from faculties to special interest groups and psychotherapy clubs.

 Faculties